Dsiner/PermissionCompat/README.md

 - [x] Special devices support, such as Xiaomi, Meizu, Oppo, etc. it's not good, can not be 100% supported

 ## Support level
 - `SUPPORT_LEVEL_M` If you only want to support Marshmallow above.
+'Default options'
 - `SUPPORT_LEVEL_M_XIAOMI` If you only want to support Marshmallow above and Xiaomi device.
-Default options
 - `SUPPORT_LEVEL_L` If you want to support LOLLIPOP above, such as Xiaomi, Meizu, Oppo, etc. Not Suggest

 ## Initialize in the application